filecoin-project/lotus-docs/content/en/kb/leveldb-corruption/index.md

 ## Extras:

 These steps are only needed in cases where no proper metadata backup has been generated.
-It is adviced to setup [proper automated backups of the metadata]({{<relref "../../storage-providers/operate/backup-and-restore/#backup" >}})
+It is advised to setup [proper automated backups of the metadata]({{<relref "../../storage-providers/operate/backup-and-restore/#backup" >}})